-My life-long shyness has never been fun.
-I used to dread going to high school dances and ended up standing there like a dork watching the popular kids dance.
-I could never understand where my lack of confidence came from.
-It was a secret mystery that must have manifested from a past life.
+My life-long shyness has been present in me since I was a small child and I could never figure out why.
+In high school, I would go to high school dances but always ended up standing there like a dork watching the popular kids dance.
+There has never been a specific cause that came to light for my lack of confidence.
+Sometimes I think it manifested from a past life.

-My childhood was remarkably normal.
-I was never abused or traumatized.
-My dad could be pessimistic at times, but was always the life of the party and very funny.
-For a long time, he had the idea, like many dads did in the 50’s and 60’s, that his little girl would eventually get married and be taken care of.
+My childhood was remarkably normal and I was never abused or traumatized.
+My dad could be pessimistic at times but was always the life of the party and very funny.
+For a long time, he had the idea, as many dads did in the ’50s and ’60s, that his little girl would eventually get married and be taken care of.
 He didn’t push me to go to college or start a career.
 I pushed myself out of necessity.
 My mother was creative but more subdued and was always supportive of what I wanted to do.

 When I reinvented myself for the umpteenth time as a blogger, I found that I was starting to become isolated.
 It’s easy to spend all day staring at a computer screen.
-Then, I found communities online that hold conferences.
-Attending them physically removes me from my office chair and transports me to places where I can collaborate with others.
-It’s exhilarating being around like-minded people who are willing to help each other succeed.
+Then, I found online communities and met people I could talk to and collaborate with.
+It’s exhilarating interacting with like-minded people both in-person and online who are willing to help each other succeed.

-Life-long shyness may be painful but not worth letting it get the best of us.
-Staying connected is important at any age but particularly after 50.
-It’s one of the keys to longevity and happiness and helps us be better at what we do.
+Putting yourself out there and connecting with others is important at any age but particularly after 50.
+Sometimes you have to push yourself a little to get out of your comfort zone and then it’s not so scary.
+Connection is one of the keys to longevity and happiness and helps us be better at what we do.

 Have you experienced life-long shyness?
-Does it stop you from doing things you love?
 Please leave a comment below.